awgraves/homelab-chronicles/content/_index.md

 ## This is a hobby project site.

-It chronicles my exploration of IT infra and DevOps on my own hardware at home.
+It chronicles some of my infra and DevOps adventures on my own hardware at home.

 Areas of interest include:

-- Linux servers
+- Linux
 - Networking
+- Docker
 - CI/CD pipelines
-- Docker
 - Kubernetes